 The second is to explain why we are recommending this form rather than the "standard form" that has been used in Ohio for many years.
 This is a slightly more complicated answer.
 The standard form to which we refer here is a form that is backed by many well-respected entities including the Ohio Bar Association, the Ohio Hospital Association, the Ohio State Medical Association, and more.
 These are excellent organizations that represent a wide variety of professionals from various backgrounds, faiths, and beliefs, and that form represents the consensus of those organizations when it comes to legal and medical issues.
-As technology and culture have changed, however, there is a growing concern among those who look at end-of-life issues through a moral lens that adheres to pro-life and Christian values.
+As technology and culture have changed, however, there is a growing concern among those who look at end-of-life issues through a moral lens that adheres to pro-life and Catholic values.
 Our concern is that the other form does not include enough background and educational information and gives an incomplete view of the issue, that the language in some areas is confusing (for example on hydration or nutrition), and that its guidance conflicts with standard pro-life faith-based teaching.
 For example, the standard form recommends that an individual have both an HCPOA and a Living Will.
-Most churches that hold a pro-life view see some or all of these as problematic.
+This is contrary to the general recommendations of Catholic authorities in the United States,6 and is a concern that is echoed by many pro-life Protestant organizations7.
 Furthermore, it is especially important that any HCPOA you sign meets the standards established in Ohio law, which this form does.